sobelk/knockout-groupby/README.md

 ko.applyBindings(Model);
 ```

-Present characters groups by species with the following template.
+Present characters grouped by species with the following template.

 ```html
 <div data-bind="